anahitajoshi/cs506-final-project/README.md

 1. **Initial Dataset:** Enriched the Kaggle dataset "Opening Weekend Box Office Performance" with additional columns such as lifetime revenue, budget, and rating.
 2. **Cleaned Data:** Kept only relevant columns for analysis and saved the updated CSV as `historical_movies.csv`.

-## Box Office and Movie Metadata:
-We used the `data/historical_movies.csv` dataset, containing:

-- Titles
-- Budgets
-- Genres
-- IMDB Ratings
-- Lifetime Revenues

-The dataset was enriched using the `bom_scraper.py` script for budget, rating, and genre data.

-## Tweet Data (Sentiment Source):
-The Twitter scraper (`twitter-scraper` directory) collected tweets about target movies.
-The scraping process included:

-- Logging into Twitter and collecting tweets by query, hashtag, or username.
-- Using the `vaderSentiment` library to compute a sentiment score for each tweet.
-- Aggregating an average sentiment score for all tweets to represent public reaction to the movie.

 # Data Cleaning & Feature Engineering

 1. **Numeric Conversion:**